kylehue/neat/README.md

 download(trained);
 ```
 ### fromJSON & import
-And you can import a pre-trained model by using fromJSON() and import()
+And you can import pre-trained models by using fromJSON() and import()
 ```js
 let neat = new Neat(6, 1, 3, {
   populationSize: 10